PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 .. tip::

-   We recommend enabling pre-commit locally on your computer after you become comfortable with the |code contribution workflow|.
+   We recommend enabling pre-commit locally on your computer after you become comfortable with the :ref:`code contribution workflow
+   <workflow>`.

 To enable pre-commit on your computer: